Soulja Boy Was Right

 Mario in the future

 One of the most memorable moments in the movie is when Jonathan Blow discusses how the success of Braid affected him emotionally.
 Not because the game was received poorly or anything, oh no, people absolutely loved Braid.
 It was precisely because of that overwhelming praise.
-To quote him directly:

 There ain't got no point to the game.
 You just walk around, jump on shit.
 He look like Mario in the future.
 It is Mario in a business suit, and he just walk around jump on shit.
 But what's the fun part about it, you can do this right here, watch this…